 Have a question or comment?
 Email RA-DHPRESSOFFICE@pa.gov.

-Supported by the Aetna Foundation, a national foundation based in Hartford, Connecticut that supports projects to promote wellness, health and access to high-quality health care for everyone.
+Supported by the Aetna Foundation, a philanthropic affiliate of CVS Health based in Hartford, Connecticut that supports projects to promote wellness, health and access to high-quality health care for everyone.
 The views presented here are those of the author and not necessarily those of the Aetna Foundation, its directors, officers, or staff.

 The Pennsylvania Department of Health and the University of Pittsburgh School of Public Health conducted the analysis for the results presented in the Community Impacts section of the PA Opioid Dashboard.